marcello-negri/personal-website/content/project/example/index.md

 ---
 title: MSc Thesis
-summary: In my MSc thesis at the ETH I worked at the interface between variational auto-encoders and meta-learning with the aim of find better and richer priors.
+summary: (Prof. Rätsch - Biomedical Informatics ETH) In my MSc thesis I worked at the interface between variational auto-encoders and meta-learning with the aim of find better and richer priors.

 tags:
 - Deep Learning